 Yet there are also gifts.
 I don’t just mean inheriting your mother’s gift for cooking, or your dad’s ability to solve crossword puzzles.
 There are deeper gifts, and these gifts are not only exchanged but resonate back in time, and into the future.
 These are the shamanic gifts of knowing that ultimately time does not follow the rules we think it does, and that it is an ever flowing river, flooding back and forth in all directions.

 There are many Native American Indian teaching stories that are simple and yet utterly profound.
-You may remember the coyote road-runner cartoon show when you were a child.
-That series was actually based on the famous coyote stories Native Americans used as teaching tools for their children.
-Coyote is always trying to outwit everyone only to end up hurting himself rather than the innocent one he tries to con out of something.
+You may remember the coyote road-runner cartoon show which was actually based on the famous coyote teaching stories Native Americans.
+Coyote is always trying to outwit everyone but always ends up hurting himself rather than the innocent ones he tries to take advantage of.

-One story, you see frequently (often on facebook and elsewhere) is the story of the Two Wolves.
-The story describes two spirit guides or totem spirit guides who walk with every person.
-One is a black wolf and would lead you astray and the other is the white wolf, who leads you out of the forest and into the light.
-You maintain your alliance with the wolf you feed.
-The black wolf loves bitterness, anger, annoyance and all negative feelings.
-The white wolf eats love, truth, kindness, compassion and all good things.
+The other well known story is of the Two Wolves.
+A grandfather tells his grandson that everyone has two totem spirit guides walking either side of them, guiding their path.
+One is a black wolf and would lead you astray and the other is the white wolf, who leads you out of the darkness into the light.
+You are guided by the wolf you feed.
+The black wolf feeds on all negative feelings and the white wolf feeds on love, truth, kindness, compassion and all good things.

 These are the ones who ache to know.
 They desperately want to experience other worlds, other realms, first hand.
 They want direct and clear communication; they want a full and soul-changing experience that opens their spirit eyes once and for all time.